If I was limited to using one word to answer this question I would simply say – Yes.

 I will argue that this is the main reason buyers come to eBay in the first place!
 If they didn’t feel like they had the power to get their money back if anything goes wrong – they would never pay anonymous guys from Israel to ship items from anonymous suppliers in China, with an anonymous shipping company.

 I’ve never heard of an eBay business who suffered so much fraud and unreasonable refunds that it was a question of “to be or not to be.”
-Yes, it’s annoying and can drive you mad, but at the great sum of things, being right and demanding not to issue refunds (unless the customer is 100% right) is not what is going to make your business sustainable and profitable.
+Yes, it’s annoying and can drive you mad, but at the great scheme of things, being right and demanding not to issue refunds (unless the customer is 100% right) is not what is going to make your business sustainable and profitable.

 Check yourself: Would you refund the buyer in the following situation?